 The placenta produces a hormone (similar to thyroid-stimulating hormone) that stimulates the thyroid, causing hyperplasia, increased vascularity, and moderate enlargement.
 Estrogen stimulates hepatocytes, causing increased thyroid-binding globulin levels; thus, although total thyroxine levels may increase, levels of free thyroid hormones remain normal.
 Effects of thyroid hormone tend to increase and may resemble hyperthyroidism, with tachycardia, palpitations, excessive perspiration, and emotional instability.
 However, true hyperthyroidism occurs in only 0.08% of pregnancies.

 The placenta produces corticotropin-releasing hormone (CRH), which stimulates maternal ACTH production.
 Increased ACTH levels increase levels of adrenal hormones, especially aldosterone and cortisol, and thus contribute to edema.
 Increased production of corticosteroids and increased placental production of progesterone lead to insulin resistance and an increased need for insulin, as does the stress of pregnancy and possibly the increased level of human placental lactogen.
-Insulinase, produced by the placenta, may also increase insulin requirements, so that many women with gestational diabetes develop more overt forms of diabetes (see Diabetes Mellitus and Disorders of Carbohydrate Metabolism: Diabetes Mellitus (DM) and Pregnancy Complicated by Disease: Diabetes Mellitus in Pregnancy (Gestational Diabetes)).
+Insulinase, produced by the placenta, may also increase insulin requirements, so that many women with gestational diabetes develop more overt forms of diabetes (discussed in Diabetes Mellitus (DM) and discussed in Diabetes Mellitus in Pregnancy (Gestational Diabetes)).

 The placenta produces melanocyte-stimulating hormone (MSH), which increases skin pigmentation late in pregnancy.
 The placenta also produces the β subunit of human chorionic gonadotropin (β-hCG), a trophic hormone that, like follicle-stimulating and luteinizing hormones, maintains the corpus luteum and thereby prevents ovulation.